MauricioSan0809/The-Double-Pendulum-/README.md

 ## Numerical Method: Second-Order Runge-Kutta (RK2)

 The double pendulum equations of motion form a system of coupled nonlinear ordinary differential equations.
-Because these equations generally do not have a simple closed-form solution, the system is solved numerically.
+Because the equations generally do not have a simple analytical solution, the motion is calculated numerically.

 This project uses the **second-order Runge-Kutta midpoint method (RK2)** to propagate the state of the double pendulum through time.